vtereshkov/umka-lang/doc/lib.md

 # The Umka Standard Library Reference

+All standard library modules are embedded into the Umka interpreter binary.
+They are not provided as standalone files.

 ## Basic library: `std.um`

-The basic library module is embedded into the Umka interpreter binary.
-It is not provided as a standalone file.

 ### Memory